WTM-and-GDG-Kuwait/Google-Maps-workshop/Steps.md

 - Open `AppDelegate.swift` and replace `"your-Google-API-key"` with your Google API key.

-## Step 2 Get the user’s current location
+# Step 2 Get the user’s current location
 - Open `MapViewController.swift` and add the following property:
 ```swift
 private let locationManager = CLLocationManager()
 ```

-- Next, find `viewDidLoad()` and add these two lines to the bottom:
+- Next, find `viewDidLoad()` and add these lines to the bottom:
 ```swift
 locationManager.delegate = self
 locationManager.requestWhenInUseAuthorization()